de1chk1nd/f5-k8s-istio-lab/docs/source/index.rst

 Welcome to my Lab Guide for integrating F5 Container Ingress Services with k8s and Calico as CNI.

-**Purpose:** This lab is for getting familiar and test basic kubernetes ingress services and start working with istio service mesh - from a f5 point of view (bigip CIS & NGINX Ingress).
+**Purpose:** This lab is for getting familiar with-, and test, basic kubernetes ingress services and start working with istio service mesh.
+All from a f5 point of view (bigip CIS).

 The lab has following basic set up: